Nintendo DSi: Reception

 The Nintendo DSi received generally positive reviews.
 Critics praised many of the console's changes to the DS Lite's aesthetic and functionality, but complained that it launched with insufficient exclusive software.
-IGN's Craig Harris noted that the DSi-exclusive software library and DSi Shop were lacking in content even after five months on the Japanese market.
+IGNs Craig Harris noted that the DSi-exclusive software library and DSi Shop were lacking in content even after five months on the Japanese market.
 Jeff Bakalar of CNET said that owners of the original DS should consider buying a DSi, but that its only incentive for DS Lite owners was the DSi Shop.
 PCWorld New Zealand's Jan Birkeland shared Bakalar's opinion, but believed that it was too early to judge the quality of DSi Shop software.
-Many critics were disappointed by the removal of the GBA cartridge slot, but some of them, such as PCWorlds Darren Gladstone, Bit-techs Joe Martin, and IGN's Harris and Lowe, believed that it was a reasonable exchange for SD card support and the DSi Shop.
+Many critics were disappointed by the removal of the GBA cartridge slot, but some of them, such as PCWorlds Darren Gladstone, Bit-techs Joe Martin, and IGNs Harris and Lowe, believed that it was a reasonable exchange for SD card support and the DSi Shop.
 However, Bakalar stated, "We'd gladly give up the 4 millimeters [of reduced thickness] to be able to play any Game Boy Advance game."

 Most reviewers criticized the quality of its cameras, particularly due to their resolution in comparison to contemporaneous mobile phones.
 They considered them sufficient for the DSi's screens, however.
 Harris and Lowe believed that the camera's only use was to take "silly pictures of yourself and others".
 They complained about the difficulty of taking photographs in low-light environments, and said that low-light images were tinged green or blue.
 Opinions on the DSi's photograph-editing tools were varied: Bit-techs Martin and Reid considered them to be a gimmick, but Bakalar and Cliff Edwards of BusinessWeek thought otherwise.
 Edwards said that the camera's use in gameplay was a new opportunity for developers; Martin did not think that the concept would be widely adopted, as he believed it to be "a gimmick that would alienate [...]
 DS Lite owners".
-Eurogamer's Tom Bramwell speculated that the DSi follows Game & Watch and Game Boy creator Gunpei Yokoi's philosophy of using dated technology developers are familiar with to introduce new game design concepts that are inexpensive enough for mass production at a profit.
+Eurogamers Tom Bramwell speculated that the DSi follows Game & Watch and Game Boy creator Gunpei Yokoi's philosophy of using dated technology which developers are familiar with to introduce new game design concepts that are inexpensive enough for mass production at a profit.
 He argued its features are designed to "briefly entertain" early adopters while encouraging "developers to consider it as an alternative [of the DS Lite]" to build an attractive game library for the long term.